Dorif/fatoolsng/README.md

-FATools - Fragment Analysis Tools
+FAToolsNG - Fragment Analysis Tools New Generation
 =================================

-FATools is a Python library and a collection of command line tools to process and analysis DNA fragments (STRs/microsatellites) on electropherograms from capillary sequencing machine assay, an activity also known as Fragment Analysis (FA).
+FAToolsNG is a Python library and a collection of command line tools to process and analysis DNA fragments (STRs/microsatellites) on electropherograms from capillary sequencing machine assay, an activity also known as Fragment Analysis (FA).

-In short, this tool provides more or less similar function as ABI GeneMapper software in command line interface (sans GUI, but an assay viewer can be built using this library).
+In short, this tool provides more or less similar function as ABI GeneMapper software in command line interface (without GUI, but an assay viewer can be built using this library).

 Features: